-The Dean of Students, or their designee, may refer an allegation under their jurisdiction to the Student Code of Conduct Committee for adjudication.
+The Dean of Students and Equitable Community, or their designee, may refer an allegation under their jurisdiction to the Student Code of Conduct Committee for adjudication.
 In such instances, the student will receive notice that a hearing has been scheduled and will be given the opportunity to respond in writing within two business days of the date and time the notice was issued.

-In the event of egregious or repeated violations, or if a student persists in violating regulations or shows contempt for the well-being of the community and its governing policies, the Dean of Students may take direct action, and then refer the allegation to the Student Code of Conduct Committee for resolution.
+In the event of egregious or repeated violations, or if a student persists in violating regulations or shows contempt for the well-being of the community and its governing policies, the Dean of Students and Equitable Community or their designee may take direct action, and then refer the allegation to the Student Code of Conduct Committee for resolution.
 Such direct action may include removing a student from campus.

 Cases typically referred involve serious matters and/or repeat offenders who may be subject to social probation/loss of privileges, suspension, or expulsion.
-The Student Code of Conduct Committee works in conjunction with the Dean of Students to uphold the policies and procedures of Simon's Rock, as outlined.
+The Student Code of Conduct Committee works in conjunction with the Dean of Students and Equitable Community or their designee to uphold the policies and procedures of Simon's Rock, as outlined.

 The Student Code of Conduct Committee pool is made up of four students, four faculty members, and four staff members.
-Where a student representative is not available, or all elected representatives have pre-established conflicts of interest, the Dean of Students may invite currently enrolled students to serve on the panel in lieu of an elected member of the Student Code of Conduct Committee.
+Where a student representative is not available, or all elected representatives have pre-established conflicts of interest, the Dean of Students and Equitable Community may invite currently enrolled students to serve on the panel in lieu of an elected member of the Student Code of Conduct Committee.
 Up to three student representatives may receive an invitation to participate in any single case.
 Committee members are expected to recuse themselves if they have a conflict of interest with the student(s) involved in a particular instance.
 All Committee members have an equal say in the outcome.